 Yuki Seidler, MA, MSc., is an associate researcher at the Center for Health and Migration.
 She holds an MSc in Public Health from the London School of Hygiene and Tropical Medicine (2011) and an MA degree from the Australian National University (2000) (International Relations, Research School of Pacific and Asian Studies).
 She has experiences working with International Red Cross for around 10 years as a public health officer and a consultant in numbers of South and Southeast Asian countries.
 Since 2010, she has been lecturing at several universities in Austria in the areas of global health, participatory project management and qualitative research methodology.
 She is currently pursuing her PhD in Public Health at the Medical University of Vienna.
 Her research interest lies in the area of migration and health of the Asian population – especially in Europe.

-Lena Fuchs-Bouvier, BA is a Junior Researcher at the Center for Health and Migration.
+Lena Fuchs-Bouvier, MA is a Junior Researcher at the Center for Health and Migration.
 Her tasks include research, the documentation of results as well as organisation and documentation of meetings.
-She is doing her Master´s degree in sociology with focus on work, organisation and health at the University of Vienna.
+She graduated from the University of Vienna where she studied sociology with focus on work, organisation and health.

 Ina Wilczewska, Mag., is a Junior Researcher at the Center for Health and Migration.
 She graduated from the University of Social Sciences and Humanities in Warsaw where she studied psychology and specialized in psychology of migration and acculturation.
 She is currently doing a Master’s degree in sociology at the University of Vienna.